Zahks/Zahks/README.md

 - 👋 Hi, I’m @Zahks
-- 👀 I’m interested in Networking and systems
+- 👀 I’m interested in Networking and Systems
 - 🌱 I’m currently learning Cybersecurity to apply in my field of interest
 - 💞️ I’m looking to collaborate on Cybersecurity projects
 - 📫 How to reach me zahksflorin@gmail.com